Gamikaru/blogd-blog-app-fullstack-m91015/client/DevOps/ComparativeAnalysisLoginPageCodeBloggsStackOverflow.md

 **Accessibility Comparison**

 - **Stack Overflow:** **87**
-- **Codeblogg:** **100**
+- **Codeblog:** **100**

 **Analysis:**

-Codeblogg excels in Accessibility, achieving a perfect score.
+Codeblog excels in Accessibility, achieving a perfect score.
 This indicates a strong commitment to inclusive design, ensuring that users with disabilities can navigate the login page effectively.

-**Strengths in Codeblogg:**
+**Strengths in Codeblog:**

 - Proper use of ARIA attributes.
 - Sufficient color contrast ratios.